Yap Women's Association

 Yap Women's Association is a women's rights organisation in Yap State, in the Federated States of Micronesia.
-Founded in 1955 as a non-profit it works to provide resources for women in the state.
+Founded in 1955 as a non-profit, it works to provide resources for women in the state.

 Background

-The YAP Women's Association was founded in 1955 as a non-profit initiative to represent the women's groups in Yap State.
+The Yap Women's Association was founded in 1955 as a non-profit initiative to represent women's groups in Yap State.
 One of its founders was nurse and activist Anna Falgog, who brought together women who worked in government to set up a women's group.

 Programmes

 The YWA acts as an intermediary between the national government and local groups.
 As reported in 1992, the YWA could provide catering and dancers for events targeted at tourists.
-In 1995 the YWA supported the Pacific Islands Association of Libraries and Archives Conference, represented by Laura Tiningdad.
+In 1995 the YWA supported the Pacific Islands Association of Libraries and Archives Conference and was represented by Laura Tiningdad.
 As of 2001, a member of the YWA served each year on the Yap Day committee.
-In 2009 the association supported the creation of the Neighboring Islands Women Association, to deliver services for the outer islands surrounding Yap, led by Irene Futumai.
+In 2009, the association supported the creation of the Neighboring Islands Women Association, to deliver services for the outer islands surrounding Yap.
+The initiative was led by Irene Futumai.

 As of 2013, seventy-three groups were registered with the association.
-In 2017 the Chinese government gave the association a grant of $120,000 to fund the construction of new building.
-Between 2015 and 2019, murdered assistant attorney general, Rachelle Bergeron, worked closely with and updated the bye-laws of the YWA.
-In 2018 the YWA hosted Baklai Temengil and Jennifer Chieng in the run up to the 2018 MicroGames.
+In 2017, the Chinese government gave the association a grant of $120,000 to fund the construction of a new building.
+Between 2015 and 2019, assistant attorney general Rachelle Bergeron, who was later murdered, worked closely with and updated the bye-laws of the YWA.
+In 2018, the YWA hosted Baklai Temengil and Jennifer Chieng in the run-up to the 2018 MicroGames.

-As of 2020, the President of the YWA was Laura Ngaden.
-In 2013 she was the State Electoral Commissioner.
+As of 2020, the president of the YWA was Laura Ngaden.
+In 2013, she was the State Electoral Commissioner.